hardyqr/UW-Spring2017-CS246-Notes/LEC22-exception_safety.md

 - **RAII**: Resource Acquisition Is Initialization (**RAII Idiom**)

 - Every resource should be wrapped within a stack allocated object whose job is to release the resource.
+	- (every resource should be wrapped in a stack-allocated object)

 - Reading from a file